iljones00/Shakespearean-Sonnets-GPT/README.md

 weary, travel, zealous, imaginary, mind

 Sonnet:
-Weary with toil, I haste me to my bed, \n
+Weary with toil, I haste me to my bed, <br>
-The dear repose for limbs with travel tired;
+The dear repose for limbs with travel tired;  <br>
-But then begins a journey in my head
+But then begins a journey in my head <br>
-To work my mind, when body's work's expired:
+To work my mind, when body's work's expired: <br>
-For then my thoughts--from far where I abide--
+For then my thoughts--from far where I abide-- <br>
-Intend a zealous pilgrimage to thee,
+Intend a zealous pilgrimage to thee, <br>
-And keep my drooping eyelids open wide,
+And keep my drooping eyelids open wide, <br>
-Looking on darkness which the blind do see:
+Looking on darkness which the blind do see: <br>
-Save that my soul's imaginary sight
+Save that my soul's imaginary sight <br>
-Presents thy shadow to my sightless view,
+Presents thy shadow to my sightless view, <br>
-Which, like a jewel hung in ghastly night,
+Which, like a jewel hung in ghastly night, <br>
-Makes black night beauteous, and her old face new.
+Makes black night beauteous, and her old face new. <br>
-Lo! thus, by day my limbs, by night my mind,
+Lo! thus, by day my limbs, by night my mind, <br>
-For thee, and for myself, no quiet find.
+For thee, and for myself, no quiet find. <br>

 ### GPT-2 and Finetuning it